lorin/openstack-hackspace/under-the-hood-network.md

 The name of the iptables chaian that controls the inbound rules for the instance with virtual NIC `tapb5e2060e-02` is called `neutron-openvswi-ib5e2060e-0`.

-See if you can identify the name of the chain for your instance and list the rules.
+Try to identify the name of the chain for your instance and list the rules.
+In the example above, it's:

 ```
 $ iptables -L neutron-openvswi-ib5e2060e-0